 For a medium that's often dashed off in a few seconds, text messages can be weirdly precious.
 Some of us have texts stored on our phones that have been there for a decade or more - messages from the early stages of a now-established relationship, discussions with departed loved ones, or just funny jokes we don't want to lose.
 It's comforting to know these messages are still there, and easily accessible via a quick search.

-But you don't want to keep all of your texts, and given how bulky the Messages app can get, it's a good idea to have the occasional clear-out to make space.
+If you don't want to keep all of your texts, and given how bulky the Messages app can get, it's a good idea to have the occasional clear-out to make space.
 There's even an option in Messages to automatically delete messages after a specified amount of time.

 So what happens if you accidentally delete an important message?
 Well, with a little luck you can probably get it back.
 Here are five ways to retrieve deleted texts on iPhone: